 Twice a year the Prime Minister, with the assistance of a Cabinet Committee of Ministers studies all nominations received and from which a selection or shortlist is made for submission to The Queen.
 The number of nominations received always exceeds the number of honours available and it is inevitable that recognition will not immediately be given to all nominees for honours.

-With the exception of New Zealand Defence Force personnel, all nominees on the shortlist are asked by the Official Secretary to the Governor-General, whether the proposal to include their name in an honours list is acceptable before The Queen formally approves an honour.
+With the exception of New Zealand Defence Force personnel, all nominees on the shortlist are asked on the behalf of the Governor-General, whether the proposal to include their name in an honours list is acceptable before The Queen formally approves an honour.

 By long-standing convention, the source of nominations received by the Prime Minister is not disclosed.

 Recommendations of the King

 The formal responsibility for making recommendations to The Queen for the grant of honours rests with the Prime Minister or a Minister of the Crown acting for the Prime Minister.

 Allocation of Honours